 You should keep any receipts as proof that you have paid duty and VAT.

 Only products which have been produced in accordance with EU rules can be imported for personal consumption.
 As a guideline, quantities should not exceed 10 kg.
 Generally, the products are on sale to the public in the EU country of origin, are appropriately packaged and have an identifying EU health mark.
 An EU health mark is an oval stamp with:

 - The country code on the upper part, for example, UK

 - An approval number in the centre

-- The initials EC (European Commission indication) on the lower part.
+- The initials EC (European Commission) on the lower part.

 Travelling to Ireland from countries outside the EU

-Since 15 June 2007 if you are entering or leaving the European Union and carrying €10,000 or more cash you must make a declaration to the Customs authority of the member state you are entering or leaving.
-Under Regulation (EC) 1889/2005 you must lodge the declaration at the airport, seaport or land frontier through which you are entering the EU – see “How to apply” below.
-If you are travelling to or from the Channel Islands and the Isle of Man you also must make a declaration.
+If you are entering or leaving the EU and carrying €10,000 or more in cash you must make a declaration to the Customs authority of the EU country you are entering or leaving.
+Under Regulation (EC) 1889/2005 you must lodge the declaration at the airport, seaport or land frontier that you are entering the EU, see ’How to apply’ below.
+If you are travelling to or from the Channel Islands or the Isle of Man you must also make a declaration.
 Cash includes:

 - Currency in the form of banknotes or coins

 - Bank drafts, cheques or money orders in bearer form, endorsed without restriction or with payee’s name omitted.